idvorkin/idvorkin.github.io/_td/irl.md

 ### Calf Health

-When I crossed 40 I went from easily running 4 miles hard and 20 mile bike rides to have my calfs lock up after 20 minutes of biking.
+When I crossed 40 I went from easily running 4 miles hard and 20-mile bike rides to have my calves lock up after 20 minutes of biking.
 I've tried various calf things here's my current list:

 - Calf rocker - I have the single and double, best, simple stretch
 - Neoprene Calf Sleeves - I've tried socks but they are a pain to get on, and not adjustable.
 These things wrap on, keep you warm, and are wonderful.
 Highly recommend.